 J&Z: One of the most important things we learned was that most home bakers love the visual cues you get from cookbooks that have lots of color photos.
-Our website is loaded with photos and video (click here for a sample recipe).
+Our website is loaded with photos and video (click here for the Artisan Bread in Five Minutes master recipe).
 So we lobbied our publisher for more of those—and they came through, with 40 gorgeous new color photos, and over 100 black-and-white.

 Our readers expressed preferences, like lower salt versions, more whole grain options, and even some gluten-free recipes.
 And they wanted all of it to fit into their budgets–so the ingredients for our recipes cost about forty or fifty cents for a one-pound loaf (seventy cents for gluten-free).

 Me: How readily available are the unique ingredients for making the gluten-free master recipe? (specialty stores, online, regular supermarkets?)